Skip to main content

 QuickStart

-We provide a simple model inference interface that includes pre-processing and post-processing logic.
+We provide a simple model inference interface, which includes both pre-processing and post-processing logic.

-First, you need to import the necessary dependencies and create a DocAligner class.
+First, you need to import the necessary dependencies and create the DocAligner class.

 Model Inference